zaqifathis/BIMserver-doc/Install-on-Ubuntu.md

 iptables -t nat -I OUTPUT --src 0/0 --dst [PUBLIC IP] -p tcp --dport 80 -j REDIRECT --to-ports 8080
 ```

-> Note: You might also have to install iptables-persistant
+> Note: You might also have to install iptables-persistent

 > If you are running on Amazon or another Cloud provider, make sure you enable port 80 (or whatever port you redirect) on their firewall as well.